Last updated: January 1, 2019

 In summary, Forthglade’s entry into the list is a fine one and a worthy contender for the top spot.
 It ticks all the boxes you should want and the stuff is easy to digest and comes from a reputable brand.
 Definitely a dry food brand to consider.

-- Complete pet food for dogs 2 months plus
+- 6kg bag of dry dog food which is Cold pressed for dogs 2 months plus

 7. Burgess Sensitive Hypoallergenic Food for Puppies

 Our first entry for young pups is the Burgess Sensitive and Hypoallergenic dog food for puppies.
 This was one of the brands Jeff liked a lot when he was a young pup with us.
 It’s packed full of wholesome ingredients ready to help them grow in a healthy way.
 What we liked about Burgess’s offering was how robust and packed their pieces of dry kibble were, how easy it was to chew and how much it seemed to taste for our dog.
 As we already know, puppies need a balanced diet when growing to ensure that they grow up ‘properly’.

 Obviously, this food is hypoallergenic and perfect for sensitive tums such as a pups so you can avoid a lot of messy situations with this dry food against some of the poorer supermarket stuff.
 However, the thing that goes against Burgess is their lack of a definite answer if it is grain free or genetically modified, our researchers here could not find the answer which means we have to mark it as a no. That said, we still think this is a high quality dry dog food that should be considered, just take a look at the vast majority of positive reviews on Amazon and the effect is has had on their dogs!
 That many can’t be wrong, right?